joshleecreates/clickhouse-opentelemetry-iac/README.md

 # Clreate an EKS Cluster with ClickHouse®

+## Legal

+Altinity®, Altinity.Cloud®, and Altinity Stable® are registered trademarks of Altinity, Inc. ClickHouse® is a registered trademark of ClickHouse, Inc.; Altinity is not affiliated with or associated with ClickHouse, Inc.

 ## Step 1: Create a Cluster

-In order to run the demo, you need a Kubernetes cluster.
+In order to run the demo, you need a Kubernetes cluster with dynamic storage provisioning and the ability to create LoadBalancers.
 We can use the Altinity EKS Terraform Module for ClickHouse.

 In the `infrastructure` directory run: